Residence Hall Room Selection for 2018–19

-The selection start times for 2017-2018 selection process will fall into the follow clusters:
+The selection start times for the 2017–18 selection process will fall into the follow clusters:

 STEPS TO THE PROCESS

-- All students participating in Residence Hall Room Selection must complete the "2018-2019 Housing Application."
+- All students participating in residence hall room selection must complete the 2018–19 housing application.
 Students will not be able to select a room until this is completed.

 - This application is currently available and can be found on the Skidmore College Odyssey HMS website.

 - The following guide can walk you through the process if necessary: Housing Application Guide 18–19.

 - Residence hall room selection